ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### April 2024
+Wednesday April 10th, 2024
+- Today, I took my dog for two walks
+- Today, I went to the gym with a friend

 Tuesday April 9th, 2024
 - Today, I took my dog for a walk
 - Today, I watched a show with my mom